 Restaurants with strong brands have navigated through shifting industry currents while attracting customers and retaining their loyalty.
 During the COVID-19 environment, casual dining restaurants pivoted to outdoor dining quickly and adjusted the brand experience in response to changing customer preferences and demands.

 Location influences consumers, from attracting the initial customer to being convenient to visit.
 Today, consumers are less likely to travel far from home for casual dining, so convenient locations are key.
 More often than not, a casual dining restaurant is located in a shopping center, and historically casual dining restaurants have synergistic relationships with shopping centers.
 These restaurants benefitted from increased foot traffic and shoppers prone to ordering higher margin items.
 Per a report released in July 2020 from William Blair analyst Sharon Zackafi, the restaurant concepts that have fared best during the pandemic are those with real estate footprints skewed to the suburbs.

 Casual Dining Weaknesses

 Despite the prevalence of advertised deals, many consumers find casual dining entrée prices more expensive than other restaurant options.
-This, paired with the rapidly rising consumer price index on food away from home at 7.7. percent, some patrons have cut back on how often they dine out.
+This, paired with the rapidly rising consumer price index on food away from home at 7.1.% as of H2 2023, some patrons have cut back on how often they dine out.

 For the price, the food quality at casual dining restaurants doesn’t match consumer expectations.
 These brands successfully lure a type of customer who may have previously avoided fast dining options altogether as they were considered unhealthy and opted for casual dining restaurants instead.
 As consumer expectations for fast-casual have risen, the casual dining market is now affected by the same rising tide.